SpellholdStudios/Saradas_Magic_for_BG2/README.md

 - Knowledge of the Scholar (Generalist)
 - Shroud of wild magic (Wild magic)
 - Dragonborn (Dragon Disciple)

 (work on pure mages, multi-classed mages, dual-classed mages)

 In Throne of Bhaal Saradas is finally a recruitable NPC!
 You can summon him through the Fate Spirit in your pocket plane.
 He is a human Priest of Lathander dual-classed to Mage.
-His stats are:STR 10DEX 13CON 14INT 18WIS 20CHA 15
-Background:

 Saradas is an old mage who has spent his entire life traveling throughout Faerûn.
 His homeland is Sembia, where he has a old house in the city of Yhaunn.
 He was a priest of Lathander with an innate interest for all the forms of magic.
 So he started getting more and more interested in studying the arcane arts and ancient artifacts and dedicated his life to this purpose.
-Before he met the Gorion's ward, he thought that his days as an adventurer were finished, but his interest towards the son of Bhaal grew stronger and decided to follow his path.
-Saradas is a very wise man indeed and he always tries to share his knowledge with the young ones, in his own cryptic way.He doesn't speak much about his past and his trust is hardly earned, but he can be a very good friend to those who prove worthy of his time.
+Before he met the Gorion's ward, he thought that his days as an adventurer were finished, but his interest towards the child of Bhaal grew stronger, and he decided to follow his/her path.

+Saradas is a very wise man indeed and he always tries to share his knowledge with the young ones, in his own cryptic way.
+He doesn't speak much about his past and his trust is hardly earned, but he can be a very good friend to those who prove worthy of his time.
 You suspect that he's hiding much more information about his past, but you can try and ask him.

+In a conversation with Imoen, she will eventually find out that Saradas is more than he shows...

+In his youth, he used to cooperate with a renowned organization that Jaheira knows very well and that seeks to maintain balance in Faerûn.

+Between all the companion of the Bhaalspawn, Saradas will start a good friendship with one in particular, a venerable paladin of Torm.

+Below is a short conversation between the two of them:

+Moreover, Saradas will speak often with the Bhaalspawn to interrogate him/her on his future decisions.
+The wizard doesn't plan to interfere in his/her destiny, but will try to make him/her ponder on the power he/she controls, to guide him/her to a wise decision.

+Obviously, Saradas will not take part in evil deeds because of his good nature, and will leave the party if that is the case.

 Saradas Magic 2 features in Throne of Bhaal :
 - Banters and dialogues with many of the original BioWare NPCs
 - He expresses his thoughts regarding events and dialogues (interjections)